juergenweb/FrontendContact/README.md

 A configurable module for ProcessWire for outputting one or more contact forms on your site based on the FrontendForms module.

 Please note: You have to install the FrontendForms module first, because this module relies on it.
-So go to https://github.com/juergenweb/FrontendForms first and install the FrontendForms module on your site.
+So go to https://github.com/juergenweb/FrontendForms first and install the FrontendForms module on your site or install it directly from the ProcessWire modules directory.

 ## Live example
 You can see the module in action on this page: https://www.schulfreund.at/kontakt/